 How popular is eye surgery?

 Eye surgery in any form is popular especially in Asian communities where their typically small and mono-lidded eyes go under the knife to become larger.
 In 2015, the United States of America (USA) performed a total of 170,000 surgeries.
 This made eyelid surgery the most popular form of surgery among adults over 65 years of age.

 How long does the blepharoplasty last?

 The procedure itself is a long process that can take hours.
-While the procedure is lengthy, the results are visible and long lasting.
+While the procedure is lengthy, the results are visible and long-lasting.
 Unlike other facial cosmetic procedures that have the possibility of wearing off after time, the effects of blepharoplasty can last up to 10 years.

 What are the costs of the blepharoplasty?

 The costs differ from surgeon to surgeon and there is always the possibility of requiring additional procedures to enhance the overall look.
 On average, the cost of the surgery is $3000.
-This does not include anesthesia, facilities cost or anything other related costs.
+This does not include anaesthesia, facilities cost or anything other related costs.